AN2C. Stay Current—A History of Forest Use In the Pacific Northwest

 2016-02-02.
 Great Bear Rainforest agreement creates ‘a gift to the world’.
 By Fiona Morrow, CBC News.
 Excerpt: An area bigger than Vancouver Island is now under complete protection from industrial logging.
 The protection of B.C.’s Great Bear Rainforest is now assured, after a decade of complex negotiations between the province, First Nations and industry.
 Under terms of the agreement announced Monday morning by Premier Christy Clark, 85 per cent (3.1 million hectares) of the forested area of the northern wilderness will be completely — and permanently — protected from industrial logging. …The agreement to protect the region was first announced 10 years ago, following a period of deep conflict between First Nations and timber firms over old growth logging that made headlines worldwide, and led to commercial pressure to avoid products sourced in the area…. http://www.cbc.ca/news/canada/british-columbia/great-bear-rainforest-bc-agreement-1.3426034

 2014-03-01.
 A Journey to Alaska’s Tongass, Where Our Last Old-Growth Temperate Forest Meets the Sea.
 Excerpt: …the Tongass National Forest.
 At 16.8 million acres, it’s America’s largest woodland, containing 30 percent of the remaining temperate rainforest on earth.
 The Tongass covers most of southeast Alaska, and its major inholding is 3.3-million-acre Glacier Bay National Park. …a fantastic bloom of marine life that occurs each midsummer in western Icy Strait, just off the mouth of Glacier Bay.
 The ecological phenomenon of salmon bringing marine nutrients upstream to fertilize the trees has been widely touted.
 But we came to see the flip side of that cycle, the untold story of what the temperate rainforest gives back through its streams and glaciers to enrich this marine ecosystem and stimulate a proliferation of life.
 It’s an explosion at every trophic level, from single-cell algae through krill and capelin and salmon and sea lions to the huge humpback whales.
 And millions of seabirds, including tens of thousands of marbled murrelets. …Sealaska, a native corporation that cuts timber and sells most of it overseas with no American milling, is asking for more Tongass old growth, and the governor of Alaska wants two million acres of the Tongass for state-controlled timber harvest.
 Much of the very old growth–trees 6 to 12 feet in diameter–has been clear-cut, but some still remains along with many intact watersheds supporting a healthy habitat mosaic.
-To prevent devastation, Audubon Alaska is advocating for the U.S. Forest Service to halt large-scale old-growth logging to protect what little is left of the ancient forest and keep the ecosystem intact for salmon, wolves, deer, and murrelets…. http://www.audubonmagazine.org/articles/conservation/journey-alaska-s-tongass-where-our-last-old-growth-temperate-forest-meets-sea.
-Jeff Fair, Audubon Magazine.
+To prevent devastation, Audubon Alaska is advocating for the U.S. Forest Service to halt large-scale old-growth logging to protect what little is left of the ancient forest and keep the ecosystem intact for salmon, wolves, deer, and murrelets…. [originally at http://www.audubonmagazine.org/articles/conservation/journey-alaska-s-tongass-where-our-last-old-growth-temperate-forest-meets-sea] Jeff Fair, Audubon Magazine.

 2013-05-05 New Study: As Climate Changes, Boreal Forests to Shift North and Relinquish More Carbon Than Expected http://newscenter.lbl.gov/news-releases/2013/05/05/boreal/ Excerpt: …Boreal forests will likely shift north at a steady clip this century.
 Along the way, the vegetation will relinquish more trapped carbon than most current climate models predict. …research is published online May 5 in the journal Nature Geoscience.
 Boreal ecosystems encircle the planet’s high latitudes, covering swaths of Canada, Europe, and Russia in coniferous trees and wetlands.
 This vegetation stores vast amounts of carbon, keeping it out of the atmosphere where it can contribute to climate change. …the Berkeley Lab research tells a different story.
 The planet’s boreal forests won’t expand poleward.
 Instead, they’ll shift poleward.
 The difference lies in the prediction that as boreal ecosystems follow the warming climate northward, their southern boundaries will be overtaken by even warmer and drier climates better suited for grassland.
 And that’s a key difference.
 Grassland stores a lot of carbon in its soil, but it accumulates at a much slower rate than is lost from diminishing forests. …“Most Earth system models don’t predict this, which means they overestimate the amount of carbon that high-latitude vegetation will store in the future,” he adds.